FahadYousafMahar/Gravity-PDF-Templates/README.md

 These instructions will get you a copy of the project / Templates (specifically) with the gravity form used in examples to test and later on develop the templates on your localmachine or live wordpress site.

 ### Prerequisites

-Things you need to le able to install these Templates and Google for How to install them ?

 [Wordpress](https://wordpress.og) -My Favourite CMS | Place where Gravity Forms is to be used